komeg1/flower-classificator-ai-proj/README.md

     - model_methods.py       # Code for simple model functions
     - params.npz             # Parameters for the simple model

-- report/
+- doc/
-    - kwiaty.pdf             # College report of the project
+    - report_pl.pdf             # College report of the project
 - README.md                  # Read me
 - requirements.txt           # Libraries for the project
 ```